meonkeys/rpi-chx-code/README.md

 You can do this manually with something like `sudo editor /usr/local/lib/python2.7/dist-packages/imgurpython/client.py`.

+# YouTube terms

+Some of the code in this respository (e.g. `youtube-upload.py`) interacts with YouTube.
+Refer to the [YouTube Terms of Service](https://www.youtube.com/t/terms) and the [Google Privacy Policy](https://policies.google.com/privacy).

 # Copyleft and License

 * Copyright ©2018 Adam Monsen &lt;haircut@gmail.com&gt;